 1/2 c water

-Mix all of the ingredients other than the chicken together in a medium-sized bowl.
+Mix all of the ingredients other than the chicken and vegetable oil together in a medium-sized bowl.
 Add to the chicken, the marinate, covered, in the refrigerator for 2+ hours.
 (I usually marinate for 4-24 hours.)

 Remove the chicken from the refrigerator and place the chicken and the marinade in a 3-quart dutch oven.
 Simmer on medium for 20-30 minutes.